-According to this position, not necessary held only by rightwing parties, but by other analysts,66 the reality is much more dramatic.
-Not only we are not importing brains in Italy and in Europe, but we are losing them.
+According to this position, which is not necessarily held only by rightwing parties, but also by other analysts, the reality is much more dramatic.
+Not only are we not importing brains in Italy and in Europe, but we are losing them.
 The share of active population in Italy is 60% of the total whilst in Europe it is 68%.
-Women in general and women in maternity are easily expelled during crisis and through pre-retirement schemes.
+Women in general and women in maternity are easily expelled during crises and through pre-retirement schemes.
 The important contention of this view is that migrants cannot be easily transformed into a resource.
-In situations of diminishing productivity, crisis, less investment on research, where tertiary job are less paid and more precarious and the public sector is shrinking, the system cannot absorb migrants.
-To transform boat people into business men/women is not easy, particularly in a capitalist system based on relation (cultural, networks), no easy credit possibilities.
-Some migrants make it mainly in opening restaurants, pizza huts, and ethnical shops.
+In situations of diminishing productivity, crisis, less investment on research, where tertiary jobs are paid less and more precarious and the public sector is shrinking, the system cannot absorb migrants.
+To transform people into businessmen/women is not easy, particularly in a capitalist system based on relation (cultural, networks), no easy credit possibilities.
+Some migrants make it mainly by opening restaurants, pizza huts, and ethnic shops.
 According to this view, migrants are in competition with Italians in heavy jobs in building industry and agriculture.
-This aspect will be discussed later on in this chapter.
-Furthermore, migrants may pose security issues, 30 per cent of inmates in Italy are foreigners.67
+Furthermore, migrants may pose security issues, 30 percent of inmates in Italy are foreigners.

-65 Livi Bacci, cit.
+&lt;sup>80 Livi Bacci, cit.

-66 For example, Germano Dottori, Limes July 2016
+&lt;sup>81 For example, Germano Dottori, Limes July 2016.